polyipseity/information/special/academia/HKUST/COMP 1029J/basics.md

 variableName = 1 + 2;
 ```

 One must {{declare a variable, prefixed with the type of the variable, i.e. what the variable can hold}}, before assigning things to it.
-Alternatively, {{one can declare a variable and assign to it}} simultaneously:
+Optionally, {{one can declare a variable and assign to it}} simultaneously:

 ```Java
 int anIntegerVariable; // `int` means the variable can hold integers